PW Data Systems v2.3x © 2005 -

 Absence of a seed

-If no letter is shown, the colour and class index still stand.
-The domain and class at the target are identified; the originating actor is not yet resolved.
+If no seed is shown, the function and class still stand.
+The actor or actor-composition for that chip position is not yet resolved.

 Same letter across nodes